 S O P H I E H I N S O N

-Sophie Hinson is a violinist from Nottingham, who is currently studying for a Master's Degree with a scholarship at the Royal Academy of Music in London with a scholarship, under the tutor-ledge of Philippe Honoré.
+Sophie Hinson is a violinist from Nottingham, who is currently studying for a Master's Degree with a scholarship at the Royal Academy of Music in London on a scholarship, with teacher Philippe Honoré and additionally voice with Michael Chance.
 Sophie has been accepted onto a Master's Degree at The Royal Academy with an additional scholarship for 2020.
 Sophie has also been accepted as a Britten-Pears Young Artist for 2020 and looks forward to working with the orchestral programme this summer.

 Previously, Sophie attended Chetham’s School of Music in Manchester, studying violin with Michael Gurevich and singing with Margaret MacDonald.
 Whilst at Chetham’s, Sophie performed the Mendelssohn sextet at the RNCM Chamber music festival in 2016.
 She was also awarded the Ida Carroll bursary from Chetham’s.
 Sophie was the recipient of a gold award from the ABRSM for her grade 8 singing mark in 2013 - the highest in the UK.
 Sophie was the string winner of Nottingham Young musician of the year in 2013 and has won many cups and prizes in National Music Festivals yearly, taken part in school competitions and represented Nottingham in the national final of GDST young musician of the year in 2013; as well as achieving an ATCL Violin Diploma (2012) and an ABRSM Diploma in voice (2017).